 An edublog about integrating technology into the classroom.

-Please leave a comment and share how you are using Do Lectures in your classroom!
+Please leave a comment and share how you are using Whiz Kids in your classroom.

 For our purposes at Anastasis, I created the Weebly website with a link to the “look inside” on Amazon.
 Because all of our students have an iPad, this was the simplest way to get the book preview into the hands of the students.
 Don’t have technology?
 No problem!
 Just make sure that you have enough copies of books so that each student can sit with the physical book during the Extreme Speed Booking sessions.
 If you have classroom computers, you can do a blend of both.